zyachel/libremdb/README.md

    pnpm start
    ```

 libremdb will start running at http://localhost:3000.
+To change port, modify the last command like this: `pnpm start -- -p <port-number>`.

 ### Docker

-No image available yet.
+There's a [docker image](https://github.com/PussTheCat-org/docker-libremdb-quay) made by [@TheFrenchGhosty](https://github.com/TheFrenchGhosty) for [PussTheCat.org's instance](https://libremdb.pussthecat.org).
+You can use that in case you wish to use docker.

 ---